File An EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield Claim with JAMS

 a.
 Be filed by an eligible Complainant (either the subject of the alleged data protection breach, or the parent/legal guardian of a child under the age of 13 who is of the subject of the alleged data protection breach).

 b.
-Be made against an entity in the United States that (1) has self-certified its compliance with the EU – U.S. Privacy Shield Framework and / or U.S.-Swiss Safe Harbor Framework and / or the U.S.-EU Safe Harbor Framework to the U.S. Department of Commerce, whichever applies, and (2) has designated JAMS as its ADR provider for disputes under the Privacy Shield and / or Swiss Safe Harbor Framework.
+Be made against an entity in the United States that (1) has self-certified its compliance with the EU – U.S. Privacy Shield Framework and / or Swiss-U.S. Privacy Shield Framework to the U.S. Department of Commerce, whichever applies, and (2) has designated JAMS as its ADR provider for disputes under the Privacy Shield Frameworks.

 c.
-Allege that the Respondent failed to comply with the EU-U.S. Privacy Shield Principles or Safe Harbor Privacy Principles in relation to the Complainant’s covered personal data.
+Allege that the Respondent failed to comply with the EU-U.S. Privacy Shield Principles or Swiss-U.S. Privacy Shield Principles in relation to the Complainant’s covered personal data.

 d.
 Include credible documentation to support the Complainant’s allegations.

 e.
-Provide evidence that you have completed a good faith effort to resolve the Complaint in accordance with the EU-U.S. Privacy Shield and /or the U.S.-Swiss Safe Harbor Framework and / or the U.S.-EU Safe Harbor Framework, whichever applies.
+Provide evidence that you have completed a good faith effort to resolve the Complaint in accordance with the EU-U.S. Privacy Shield Framework and /or the Swiss-U.S. Privacy Shield Framework, whichever applies.

 f.
 Have not been previously resolved by negotiation, court action, arbitration, or any other form of dispute settlement; and